fastly/compute-sdk-go/README.md

 ## Recommended Packages

 TinyGo is still a new project, which has yet to get a version `1.0.0`.
 Therefore, the project is incomplete, but in its current state can still handle a lot of tasks on Compute@Edge.
 For example, [some languages features of Go are still missing](https://tinygo.org/docs/reference/lang-support/), such as Reflection support, which is used for things like parsing JSON using the Go standard library.
-To help with your adoption of `compute-tinygo`, here are some recommended packages to help with some of the current missing language features:
+To help with your adoption of `compute-sdk-go`, here are some recommended packages to help with some of the current missing language features:

 ### JSON Parsing